 The bottom line is that criminals know there is a hole in the security of ships.
-And that makes raping and tossing a drunk or passed out victim quite easy.
-Cruise lines recruit low pay help, often from countries that culturally teach an uncovered woman is a harlot or dhimmi to be raped and used.
+And that makes raping and tossing a drunk or passed-out victim relatively easy.
+Cruise lines recruit low-pay help, often from countries that culturally teach an uncovered woman is a harlot or dhimmi to be raped and used.

-What we do know is that many of the countries cruise ship employees hail from have no national system.
-And we also know that these countries are often archaic, male-dominated societies bound by religious dogma.
-So many things like rape, aren't even a crime unless there are three male witnesses, etc.
+What we know is that many countries cruise ship employees hail from have no national system.
+And we also understand that these countries are often archaic, male-dominated societies bound by religious dogma.
+So many things, like rape, aren’t even a crime unless there are three male witnesses, etc.

-After that, they discover strategies and tactics from fellow countrymen on how to get away with rape and murder.
-All that is left is a method on how to dispose of a body.
+After that, they discover strategies and tactics from fellow citizens to get away with rape and murder.
+All that is left is a method to dispose of a body.
 Think like a lawyer.
 Follow the bodies.

 Cruise Lines Should Not Hire From Countries That Don’t Respect Female Equality?

-In my opinion, cruise lines are not doing enough to vet male employees.
+I think cruise lines are not doing enough to vet male employees.
 This cultural difference is precisely the issue in many cases.
 So this hypothetical and others can easily take place.
-In fact, the cruise lines are tripping over a dollar to save a dime.
+The cruise lines are tripping over a dollar to save a dime.